Spinach Parmesan Bread (Bread Machine + Oven-Baked)

 This Spinach Parmesan Bread is perfect for jazzing up your sandwiches or simply enjoying with a dab of butter or, even better, browned butter.

-• Only ¼ cup of fresh spinach needed
+• Requires only ¼ cup of fresh spinach—no frozen spinach or green dough

 Ingredients and Substitutions